gjbex/training-material/Debugging/CompilerFlags/README.md

     Fortran code.
 1. `ConstQual`: illustrates bugs caused by type casts that drop the `const` qualifier of a variable.
+1. `DanglingPointers`: illustration of Intel's facilities to detect pointer issues at runintme.
 1. `FloatEqual`: illustration of the a compiler options to check for floating point equality/inequality comparisons.
 1. `ImplicitNone`: illustrates the use of the compiler implicit none flag